huntsmanhao/secAnalysis/README.md

 ![Steven Hao 10-K Filings Analysis](https://github.com/huntsmanhao/secAnalysis/assets/144931059/2051ce4b-f3c6-43ce-9e7b-90e317fa32f0)
 Note: Sometimes running on a slow local machine may cause long runtimes of up to 5 minutes.
 Above is a screenshot of an example output if this occurs.
+Due to disk space limitation, the deployment wasn't successful to pythonanywhere free version.
+Here is a link to the demo video: https://youtu.be/-yPof_U6Xr4

 ## Requirements